Baddest Boy (Skiibii song)

 "Baddest Boy" is a song by Nigerian singer and songwriter Skiibii, released on 4 November 2021 by More Grace Music.
-It became a commercial success in Nigeria, and was produced by Runcheck.
-A remix of the song featuring Davido was released on 21 January 2022 and became a commercial success in the U.K., and America.
-"Baddest Boy" spent five consecutive weeks at number 1 on TurnTable Top 50, number three on U.K. Official Afrobeats Chart, and at number eleven on Billboard U.S. Afrobeats Songs.
+Produced by Runcheck, it became a commercial success in Nigeria.
+A remix of the song featuring Davido was released on 21 January 2022 and became a commercial success in the UK and America.
+"Baddest Boy" spent five consecutive weeks at number one on the TurnTable Top 50, number three on the UK Afrobeats Singles Chart, and at number eleven on Billboard U.S. Afrobeats Songs.

 On 16 February 2022, "Baddest Boy" peaked at number 2 on Nigeria radio.
-"Baddest Boy" was supported with a refix by Nigerian singer-songwriter Oxlade released on 4 February 2022, and another refix by Nigerian producer and singer Young Jonn released on 14 February 2022.
-An American remix was released on 4 March 2022, featuring the Canadian singer and songwriter Tory Lanez.
+Nigerian singer-songwriter Oxlade released a refix to "Baddest Boy" on 4 February 2022, and Young Jonn dropped his version on 14 February.
+A remix featuring Canadian singer and songwriter Tory Lanez was released on 4 March 2022.

 Music videos

 On 26 November 2021, Skiibii released a visual video for "Baddest Boy" and directed by MLS.
 A video for the remix featuring Davido was released on 21 January 2022.
 It was shot in Lagos and was directed by Kemz.
-In December 2022, online video sharing platform YouTube revealed "Baddest Boy (remix) as one of its most trending music video of the year.
+In December 2022, online video sharing platform YouTube revealed "Baddest Boy" (Remix) as one of its most trending music video of the year.

 Impact and dance routine

-The remix version featuring the Nigerian singer Davido, P.M.
-News cited as one of the content that blew up the video hosting service TikTok in Nigeria.
-On 30 April 2022, P.M.
-News cited Baddest Boy (remix) and wrote “Skiibii shares videos of himself performing dance routines to his hit tracks as well as sharing live vocal content which currently sits at over 150K.
-Presently, he has received over 385K likes across his videos”.
-As of 5 June 2024, the TikTok challenge has received 21.5 million participants.
+The remix featuring Davido was cited by P.M.
+News as one of the contents that gained traction on TikTok in Nigeria.
+On 30 April 2022, the publication reported that Skiibii shared videos of himself performing dance routines to his songs and posting live vocal clips, which had over 150,000 views and more than 385,000 likes across his videos at the time.
+As of 5 June 2024, the TikTok challenge had reached 21.5 million participants.

-In 2022, the music recognition app Shazam ranked "Baddest Boy" at number twenty-five, on its most Shazam songs in Nigeria.
+In 2022, music recognition app Shazam ranked "Baddest Boy" at number twenty-five on the list of the most Shazamed songs in Nigeria.